Ludmilla of Bohemia: Marriages

 Louis and Ludmilla tried to find a suitable bride for their only child.
 Otto married Agnes of the Palatinate in 1222.
 Within time, Agnes' closer relatives died and she became Countess of Palatinate, which became part of the Bavarian inheritance, starting with Ludmilla's grandson, Louis II, Duke of Bavaria.

 Widowhood

 Louis was murdered in 1231 on a bridge in Kelheim.
 The crime was never cleared up since the murderer was immediately lynched.
 Due to the following aversion of the Wittelsbach family the city of Kelheim lost its status as one of the ducal residences.
 Louis was buried in the crypt of Scheyern Abbey.

 Ludmilla lived to see the birth of four or five grandchildren from Otto and Agnes: Louis II, Henry XIII, Duke of Bavaria, Elisabeth of Bavaria, Queen of Germany, Sophie and Agnes.

-Ludmilla founded the Seligenthal convent, near Landshut, in 1232.
+Ludmilla founded the Seligenthal convent, on the land of the hospital of the Holy Ghost near Landshut, Niederbayern, in 1232, as an independent foundation.
+It was the first female Cistercian order in Bavaria and the convent and church were completed by 1259.
 She remained here for the rest of her days.
 Ludmilla died there 14 August 1240 and her body was buried there.